22 Key Differences Between Old Money and New Money Millionaires

 Origins of Wealth

 Old money doesn’t happen overnight.
 It’s built over generations, passed down like a family heirloom, carefully preserved through investments, real estate, and legacy businesses.
-There’s a playbook, and they follow it to a T. New money, on the other hand, is about the grind.

-It’s the entrepreneurs, the entertainers, the tech geniuses who build their fortunes in one lifetime.
 The result?
 A different relationship with wealth.
 Old money grows up knowing stability.
 New money knows hustle.

 One moves cautiously, protecting what’s been built.
 The other?
 They take risks, chase opportunities, and aren’t afraid to shake things up.